 - Offer assistance to passengers according to their needs (for example, getting in and out of the taxi, loading and unloading luggage, shopping, wheelchairs/ walking aids and prams) whether or not you are requested to do so.

 - Know your job.
 Keep up to date with changes in the industry, for example, geography, software updates, new policies and procedures.

-- Take the most economical route, unless otherwise directed by us.
+- Take the most economical route;

 - Apply the correct tariff and charge the correct fare.
 You should not ask for anything more than the invoice, unless the passenger has exceeded the agreed Km, in which you are allowed to collect the excess mileage on daily basis or if you and customer have agreed then on the journey ending day or hour.
-Customers aren’t allowed pay later after leaving you on the completion of the trip.
+Customers are NOT allowed to pay later after leaving you on the completion of the trip.
 So it is your responsibility to collect such balances and funds and we will not be responsible for any short payments or No payments.

 - Be identifiable to your passengers.
-Always display your taxi driver identification card in a prominent position (if you have any authorization), so that your passengers can read it from the front or back seats.
+Always display your taxi driver identification card in a prominent position (if you have any authorisation), so that your passengers can read it from the front or back seats.

 - Treat all passengers in a non-discriminatory manner and make allowances for your passengers’ social and cultural differences.